Can jump over 6 feet straight up from a standstill

 Most species of these animals have a brown or gray coat.
 The exact shade and thickness are determined by where they live.
 For example, the Nubian species have a shiny coat that reflects the sun and helps them keep cool.
 Nubian ibex are smaller than other species and have slimmer horns.
 The alpine ibex is a typical example of the species.
 Adult males weigh around 220 pounds and stand about three feet at the shoulder.
 Females are about four inches shorter and weigh about half as much at 110 pounds.
 Males have long horns that curl over their backs.
 The horns are strongly ridged on the front.
 Males also have beards.

-These animals typically socialize in gender-specific herds.
-This means that there are male herds and female herds.
-The male herds are often called bachelor herds.
-The two herds only meet up during breeding seasons.
+These animals typically segregate into male herds (bachelor herds) and female herds.
+The two herds join up only during breeding seasons.
 Sometimes, older males will wander alone without a herd.
 Female herds usually have 10 to 20 animals.
-The animal will usually flee from people, but if it’s rutting season males can be particularly aggressive and might charge.
+The animal will usually flee from people, but if it’s rutting season, males can be particularly aggressive and might charge each other.

 The Siberian or Asiatic ibex is often considered a subspecies of the alpine species, but it may be a distinct species.
 It enjoys a wide distribution from Afghanistan to Mongolia.
-The animals are typically found at elevations as high as 5,300 meters above sea level.
-The Caucasian ibex is also known as the Caucasian tur, and it is found in the Caucasus.
+The animals are typically found at elevations as high as 17,000 feet above sea level!
+The Caucasian ibex is also known as the Caucasian tur, and it is found in the Caucasus Mountains at the intersection of Europe and Asia.

 The hoof structure of the animal makes it very nimble and skilled at climbing steep rocks.
-Despite living high in the mountains, they tend to avoid deep snow.
+Despite living high in the mountains, the ibex tend to avoid deep snow.

 All of these animals are herbivores.
 They only eat vegetation like bushes, grasses, and shrubs.
 Vegetation high in the mountains tends to have low nutritional value, so the animal spends much of its day eating and grazing.
 Some of them will also climb into the lower branches of trees to eat leaves.
 As the animal avoids deep snow, they may come down from the steep elevations in the winter to find food.
 Herds tend to make sure that their range includes a dependable water source.